csesoc/comp1511-revision-t1-2022/10-jumparound/README.md

 ## Input Format

-The first line of input will contain the integer $N$, the number of sites in TreeTown.
+The first line of input contains the integer $N$, the number of sites in TreeTown.

 The second line contains $N$ integers, the $i$th of which is $x[i]$.